ernest-bruce/human-internet/humanity/humanity.md

 · while such information would be modifiable only by them, you would be able to view and analyze it at no cost, anytime you like
 · with that information readily available (not only once a year), you would be able to make informed decisions related to your creditworthiness and would not have to seek reports from several agencies to ensure that all of them have the correct information
 · and when they fix their mistakes, you would be able to confirm it on the spot, in the place that serves as the authoritative store of that information
-· a single store of credit·data in your datapod would result in more efficient interactions regarding your credit·information
+· a single store of credit·data results in more efficient interactions regarding your credit·information
 · not to mention that these entities have proven incapable to protect the valuable information they control, with Equifax putting millions of people in [peril][Equifax·breach], for example
 · in addition to not protecting your information, companies like Equifax do their best not to disclose the extent of the damage their negligence or incompetence causes people, which shows how little respect they have for their product (you *are not* their customer; you and your data are the *product* they offer their real customers)